-To ensure that each challenge is reviewed and adjudicated based on fairness for all participants and relevant stakeholders, the broadband office will review all applicable challenge and rebuttal information in detail without bias, before deciding to sustain or reject a challenge.
-The broadband office will document the standards of review to be applied in a Standard Operating Procedure and will require reviewers to document their justification for each determination.
+To ensure that each challenge is reviewed and adjudicated based on fairness for all participants and relevant stakeholders, the broadband office will review all applicable challenge and rebuttal information in detail without bias, using a uniform process to log, verify/validate, and ultimately sustain or reject a challenge.
+The broadband office will document the standards of review to be applied in a Standard Operating Procedure document and will require reviewers to document their justification for each determination.
 The broadband office plans to ensure reviewers have sufficient training to apply the standards of review uniformly to all challenges submitted.
 The broadband office will also require that all reviewers submit affidavits to ensure that there is no conflict of interest in making challenge determinations.